nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 ### IMAP Connector {{since '10.1'}}

 Nuxeo IMAP Connector addon is now available on Web UI.
-You can create and configure IMAP folder documents on WebUI, with a sync action to import all unread emails from account.
+You can create and configure IMAP folder documents on Web UI, with a sync action to import all unread emails from account.
 This addon adds a new custom list view for emails on email folder documents and a custom view layout to email message documents with relevant information about the content, senders, receivers and attachments.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23951](https://jira.nuxeo.com/browse/NXP-23951).